Sound the Alarm (Saves the Day album)

 Sound the Alarm is the fifth studio album by American rock band Saves the Day.
 After signing to major label DreamWorks Records, the band released In Reverie in late 2003.
-Shortly afterwards DreamWorks Records was absorbed by Interscope Records, resulting in the band being dropped from label.
+Shortly afterwards DreamWorks Records was absorbed by Interscope Records, resulting in the band being dropped from the label.
 After completing some songs in early 2005, the band was aiming to record in May, hoping to release the album in the fall.
 Pre-production took place in early August with recording being done at the band's own studio, Electric Ladybug Studios with Steve Evetts as the producer.
 After recording wrapped up in October, the band immediately undertook a 47-date US tour.
 Sound the Alarm, along with the later records Under the Boards (2007) and Daybreak (2011) form a trilogy whose theme is self-discovery.

 In January 2006, the band re-signed with independent label Vagrant Records.
 After touring with Circa Survive and Moneen in spring 2006, Sound the Alarm was released in April.
 The album's release was preceded by the two songs—"The End" and "Shattered" —being made available for streaming.
 Sound the Alarm has received generally favorable reviews with a number of reviewers commenting on Conley's vocals.
 The album peaked at number 67 on the Billboard 200 chart and number four on the Independent Albums chart.
 Saves the Day performed as part of Warped Tour 2006.
 The band embarked on a brief east coast tour with Pistolita in September, followed by a co-headlining tour with Say Anything in spring 2007.